Social Icons

 Directed by John Wells

-Here is the sad tale of Burnt.
-Adam Jones wrecked his career as a chef and took many others down with him.
-He decided to punish himself for his act and when he had paid his penance, he decided to return back to the job he loves the most.
+Here’s the gist of Burnt: Adam Jones (Bradley Cooper) wrecked his career as a chef and dragged others down with him.
+After punishing himself for his mistakes, he decides to return to the job he loves most.
+Now, Adam has to assemble a team to make his kitchen the best.

-Go see something else, leave this movie be.
+Go see something else—leave this movie be.

 0 comments: